pivotal-legacy/tcs-hq-product-plugin/README.md

 To publish to a s3 repository:
 $ mvn clean package publish -Ds3.url=<your s3 url>

-You will need to configure your ~/.m2/settings.xml with a <server> stanza
+You will need to configure your ~/.m2/settings.xml similar to the following:

 ```xml
  <server>